 The US Foreign Account Tax Compliance Act (1) obliges banks around the world to report the assets of their American clients or face stiff penalties.
 To avoid very serious fines and continue doing business in the US, the banks have no other option than to throw out their domestic clients who never obtained a TIN.

 The United States in 2017 granted European banks a two-year moratorium to gather the information.
 The period of grace ends December 31.
-Certain online banks like BOURSORAMA.COM will not be closing accounts because they refuse to allow Accidental Americans to open one with them in the first place because of FACTA.
+(Update: This has since been extended to Jan.
+1, 2021) Certain online banks like BOURSORAMA.COM will not be closing accounts because they refuse to allow Accidental Americans to open one with them in the first place due to FACTA.

 Accidental Americans Try to Fight Back

 L’Association des Américains Accidentels, the AAA, a French group of Accidental Americans, is spearheading the fight to get European leaders to stand up to the United States.
 Fabien Lehagre, the chairman and founder of AAA, faced a major setback in July (2019) when France’s top administrative court ruled that FACTA does not violate the privacy rights of dual citizens.
 Lehagre says they are taking the fight to the European Court of Justice.

 “All accidental Americans born before 1986— the vast majority of us — do not have a Taxpayer Identification Number,” said AAA leader, Fabien Lehagre, in an interview with the French weekly Capital.
 (2)